 Stability is the only metric in which the Cairn comes up average—but we're still not complaining.
 The wide-open-and-free feeling found in a minimalist sandal comes at the slight cost of reduced stability.
 We more-or-less expected this from the zero-drop offerings in our review; not excluding the Cairn.
 However, not all is lost thanks to Bedrock's thoughtful design cues.

 While there is virtually no arch support on the Cairn, it does feature "wings" on either side of the foot which work in conjunction with the ankle strap and over-the-foot webbing.
 These wings are an extension of the stiff rubber sole that keep the foot in place by hugging the instep.
 While this doesn't make up for the lack of arch support or around-the-foot security, it does provide a much more stable experience when the going gets tough.
-Combined with three separate points of adjustment and a grippy footbed, the Cairn earns a respectable amount of stability—especially when compared to the similar, but lower scoring, Luna Oso 2.0.
+Combined with three separate points of adjustment and a grippy footbed, the Cairn earns a respectable amount of stability—especially when compared to the other lower scoring minimalist models.

 Even though it features a thin sole, the Cairn has impressive stability thanks to secure webbing and an intuitive design that hugs the sole to your foot.